 Pretend you’re a castaway on Woody Island

-None of Esperance’s 100 islands are inhabited, but you can day trip or stay on Woody Island Nature Reserve, where bushwalking, swimming, snorkelling and fishing are all that matters.
+None of Esperance’s 100 islands are inhabited, but you can day trip or stay on Woody Island Nature Reserve, where bushwalking, swimming, snorkelling and fishing are all that matter.
 Safari huts overlooking the ocean are open during school holiday periods and general camping is open between September and April.
 Keep an eye out for bandicoots and wallabies – you are likely see many of these.

-See the beaches through indigenous eyes
+See the beaches through Aboriginal eyes

 The local Aboriginal people, the Noongar, are deeply connected to the Esperance area’s natural attributes.
 A Kepa Kurl eco discovery tour with a traditional Aboriginal owner will introduce you to their hunting and gathering practices, honed over millennia.
 You'll walk along bush trails and begin to see the native bush in a new light, as you spot wildlife along the coastline.
 You’ll also get to see some of the country’s most southern rock art, taste bush food and drink billy tea.
-Half and full day tours run on request, and accommodation pick-up is included.
+Half and full-day tours run on request, and accommodation pick-up is included.

 Marvel at a bubblegum-pink lake

 The fuchsia pink water of Lake Hillier needs to be seen to be believed.
-The lake sits behind a scrubby rise on Middle Island in the Recherche Archipelago, and can be seen on a boat cruise (departures on demand) that stops on the island.
+The lake sits behind a scrubby rise on Middle Island in the Recherche Archipelago, and can be seen on a scenic flight or boat cruise (departures on demand) that stops on the island.
 As you wander up the walkway towards it, ask about the island’s dark past – it was once home to Australia’s only known pirate Black Jack Anderson, who arrived from Massachusetts in 1826.
 His campground is still there.